-Dr. Lester is Assistant Professor of Hebrew Scriptures, and Director of Emerging Pedagogies, at Garrett-Evangelical Theological Seminary (Evanston, Illinois, U.S.).
+Dr. Lester is Assistant Professor of Hebrew Scriptures, and Director of Digital Learning, at Garrett-Evangelical Theological Seminary (Evanston, Illinois, U.S.).
 He received his doctoral degree in Old Testament at Princeton Theological Seminary.

 Anumma is an academic blog on the intersection of Hebrew Bible/Old Testament, digital learning, and higher education.
-This blog does not seek to privilege the theological perspectives of any faith or denomination.
+This blog does not seek to privilege any faith or denomination.

 Welcome!
 Comment freely on the blog, and come back often.

 Why “Anumma”?
 This Akkadian word is often found in Old Babylonian letters.
 Coming after the salutation and the circumstances of the letter, anumma introduces the main point: a request, a report, an instruction.
 Anumma is often translated, “And now…” (Compare it, for example, to biblical Hebrew ועתה).
 The word appeals to me as a site title because of its sense of immediacy and relevance.